jadilorenzo/obsidian/Story/Story.md

 “Then, why can’t the conductor see it on the monitors?” the attendant said.

 Alan sighed, resisting the urge to clench his fists and jaw.
-“That’s what un-de-tect-a-ble means.”
+“That’s what un-de-tect-a-ble means.” *Incompetent.*

 “But if the monitors don’t say it’s there, then it’s not there… No system can mask the magnetic resonance of physical objects.”